 Wearing white after Labor Day isn’t a fashion crime anymore.
 But if Katie Couric really wanted us to focus on her reporting rather than her wardrobe, she shouldn’t have flouted one of the oldest rules in the book.

-A rule which, you know, will be important for Couric to bear in mind should her final CBS Evening News broadcast fall before Memorial Day.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+A rule which, you know, will be important for Couric to bear in mind should her final CBS Evening News broadcast fall before Memorial Day.Liz Cox Barrett is a writer at CJR.